Colleen-L/PaveX-data-management/POSTER_SCRIPT.md

 ### **Q: "How does this compare to commercial solutions?"**

 > "Commercial pavement management systems exist - companies like Roadbotics and others.
 Our advantage is customization and cost.
 We can adapt our system exactly to research needs or city-specific requirements.
 And our operational costs are under a dollar per month versus potentially thousands for commercial solutions.
 The trade-off is we don't have the polish and support of a commercial product."

+### **Q: "Will query performance hold up as you add more data?"**

+> "Excellent question.
+The performance numbers I showed are measured at our current scale of three point eight million images.
+We're still receiving additional data from ongoing collection in Fort Wayne.
+>
+> The key is that BigQuery is built to scale.
+Companies use it for petabyte-scale datasets with billions of rows.
+The architecture uses distributed processing - as data grows, it automatically spreads the work across more machines.
+We expect similar query times even when we double or triple the dataset.
+>
+> Plus, we can add optimizations like table partitioning and clustering once we have the full dataset.
+These help BigQuery skip scanning irrelevant data, keeping queries fast at larger scales."

 ---